Duncan Stephen

 Lead Content Designer (structured content and information architecture) at The Scottish Government.

-<div align="left"><figure><img src="https://2046577356-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F2hYS6VKZcqTxXP6SM6w1%2Fuploads%2FOC5Ja6kVFFQYwaPlmlDO%2Fduncan-stephen.png?alt=media&#x26;token=3954480a-ded5-4511-9589-893ef75c1007" alt="" width="334"><figcaption></figcaption></figure></div>
+<div align="left"><figure><img src="/files/SvNgwO5VoxgDy81W1sLt" alt="" width="334"><figcaption></figcaption></figure></div>

-### Talk at [london-2026](https://london.worldiaday.org/events/london-2026 "mention")
+### Talk at [London 2026](/events/london-2026.md)

 #### The meaning of public services